POLITICS March 28, 2026 — Updated March 31, 2026

 More than 3,300 No Kings rallies were registered across all 50 states, per the Washington Post.
 CBS News confirmed more than 3,100 registered events.
 This exceeds the approximately 2,600 events in October 2025 and 1,500 in June 2025, per NPR.

 Events ranged from New York City to Driggs, Idaho — a town of fewer than 2,000 people in a state Trump carried with 66% of the vote in 2024, per CBS News.
 Philadelphia's rally shut down roadways.
 Chicago's was organized by Indivisible Chicago and the ACLU of Illinois.
 Rallies also took place in Texas, Detroit, Los Angeles, Washington D.C., and dozens of other cities, per CBS News.
+International events took place in Europe as well, per the Guardian.

 St. Paul police shut down several streets around the Minnesota Capitol to accommodate crowds, per CBS News.